Vouch logovouch

 Summary

-You've successfully created a custom datasource for vouch!
-This example demonstrated the fundamental workflow for building datasources:
+You've successfully created a custom data source for vouch!
+This example demonstrated the fundamental workflow for building data sources:

-1. Define metadata in General Information to identify your datasource
+1. Define metadata in General Information to identify your data source

 2. Customize user messaging to guide users through the proving process